Ford to build $3.5B electric vehicle battery plant in Mich.

 The announcement comes at a time when U.S.-China relations are strained, and the Biden administration is offering tax credits for businesses to create a U.S. supply chain for EV batteries.
 To get a full $7,500 per vehicle U.S. tax credit to customers, EV batteries won’t be able to have metals or components from China in them.

-Ford is hoping that the structure of the deal will defuse criticism of spending tax incentive money on a joint-venture factory that would be part-owned by a Chinese company.
+The structure of the deal allows Ford to take advantage of U.S. factory tax credits in the Inflation Reduction Act.
+Because it’s not a joint venture, it could stem criticism about the company doing business with the Chinese.
 Last month the state of Virginia dropped out of the race for the same Ford plant after Gov. Glenn Youngkin characterized the project as a “front” for the Chinese Communist Party that would raise national security concerns.
 At the time Virginia had not offered an incentive package to Ford.

-The company expects to take advantage of U.S. factory tax credits, and says that buyers initially would get at least $3,750 in tax credits because the vehicles are produced in North America.
+The company says that buyers initially would get at least $3,750 in tax credits because the vehicles are produced in North America.
 Gjaja said that over time they could get the full $7,500 credit depending on sourcing of battery minerals.

 Lithium-iron-phosphate batteries would go into standard-range versions of Ford’s EVs.
 For instance, the lowest price Mustang Mach-E electric SUV would get an LFP battery and would be able to travel 247 miles per charge.
 The long range version of the Mach-E will have a nickel-cobalt-manganese chemistry that takes it to 310 miles per charge.